python/cpython/Doc/library/pyexpat.rst

 .. function:: ParserCreate(encoding=None, namespace_separator=None)

-   Creates and returns a new :class:`xmlparser` object.   *encoding*, if specified, must be a string naming the encoding  used by the XML data.
+   Creates and returns a new :class:`XMLParserType` object.   *encoding*, if specified, must be a string naming the encoding  used by the XML data.
 Expat doesn't support as many encodings as Python does, and its repertoire of encodings can't be extended; it supports UTF-8, UTF-16, ISO-8859-1 (Latin1), and ASCII.
 If